Tomorrow, I become a mom.

 Birth is regarded as grand finale.
-9.5 months of training, culminating in human physiology's greatest marathon.
-Moms write elaborate plans explaining exactly how the race will go, how much or little intervention they'd like, and how they want to cross that finish line, down to the music they want playing over the loud speakers.
+9.5 months of training, culminating in human physiology’s greatest marathon.
+Moms write elaborate plans explaining exactly how the race will go, how much or little intervention they’d like, and how they want to cross that finish line, down to the music they want playing.

 That’s fine, but why do we spend so much time talking about this stuff?